kenkioko/frappe-vagrant-box/README.md

 # Vagrant Box
 A vagrant box that uses `hashicorp/bionic64` box.
-This box is usefull to develop Frappe apps.
+This box is useful to develop Frappe apps.

 ## Prerequisites
 Make sure that you have